uchicago-library/ldr_metadatastorage/README.md

 ## Glossary of terms

-- intellectual unit is a collection of intellectual units or an asset
+- intellectual unit is a collection of intellectual units or a collection of assets
 - unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
 - descriptive metadata represents one description of an intellectual unit
-- metadata is an abbrevation of descriptive metadata
+- metadata is an abbreviation of descriptive metadata
 - endpoint is a particular context for metadata that will provide some functionality
 - functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
 - field is a particular part of metadata. ex. title is a field